jogeshwar01/vercel/README.md

 2. Add internal package to dependencies like `"common": "*"`
 3. Change `rootDir` to `./src` and `outDir` to `./dist`
 4. Update `moduleResolution` and `module` in `tsconfig.json` to `nodenext` and `NodeNext` respectively - need to update code to use `typescript-config` in all apps/packages

+#### Learnings

+- To ensure external accessibility, it is crucial to ensure that the Vite server is correctly bound to 0.0.0.0 rather than localhost or 127.0.0.1 within the container.
+This binding ensures that the server listens on all network interfaces, facilitating access from outside the container, including from the host machine.
+Adjustment to the Vite configuration to explicitly set the host to 0.0.0.0 can be accomplished by modifying the vite.config.ts file or by appending the --host flag to the vite.
+Command - `vite --host`